-Figure 490: Configuring DHCP Relay Information Option 82 Service
+Figure 456: Configuring L2 DHCP Relay Service

-Dynamic Provision DHCP.
+Dynamic Provision via DHCP.

-Enabling DHCP Use the IP Service > DHCP > Dynamic Provision to enable dynamic provisioning via this process are described in "Downloading a Configuration File and Other Parameters Provided by a DHCP Server" as described in the CLI Reference Guide.
+Enabling DHCP Use the IP Service > DHCP > Dynamic Provision to enable dynamic provisioning

 DHCPD is the daemon used by Linux to dynamically configure TCP/IP information for client systems.
 To support DHCP option 66/67, you have to add corresponding statements to the configuration file of DHCPD.
-Information on how to complete
+Information on how to complete this process are described in "Downloading a Configuration File and Other Parameters Provided by a DHCP Server" as described in the CLI Reference Guide.